Punta Conejo, Salina Cruz Surf Trip Prep

 For more than 10 years, I’ve been dying to explore Oaxaca and the waves of Salina Cruz.
 Though my visits to Mexico over the decades have been frequent, the many rave reviews of Punta Conejo and it’s surrounding breaks have been elusive.

-So, before we venture towards high season, surf season, in one of the most magical areas of Mexico, I’ve put together a list of things that need to happen, places to explore, and things to pack.
+So, before you venture towards high season, surf season, in one of the most magical areas of Mexico, I’ve put together a list of things that need to happen, places to explore, and things to pack.
+I’ve also shared my own personal experience below (watch this video to see the waves we caught!)

 What to Bring

-- Boards, wax, extra leash, beach towel – There aren’t any surf shops, so I’m bringing 3 shortboards, plenty of wax, duct tape, and a few extra leashes.
-Having an extra board is a good idea (especially when you snap them on the regular like me…) They give us pool towels, but we need our own for the beach.
+1. Boards, wax, extra leash, beach towel – There aren’t any surf shops, so I brought 2 shortboards, plenty of wax, duct tape, and a few extra leashes.
+Having an extra board is a good idea (especially when you snap them on the regular like me…) They gave us pool towels, but we needed our own for the beach.

-- Sunblock, surf shirts, extra boardies, a surf hat, and aloe vera.
-The sun is going to be brutal on some of these long sessions.
+3. Sunblock, surf shirts, extra boardies, a surf hat, and aloe vera.
+The sun was brutal on some of these long sessions.
+So hot.

-- $500-1000 USD converted into Mexican Pesos – For street merchants, extras and tipping.
-Credit cards will be taken a plenty, but whatever I don’t spend on those that don’t take CCs will be used to tip out the staff at the Punta Conejo Resort.
+4. $500-1000 USD converted into Mexican Pesos – For street merchants, extras and tipping.
+Credit cards are taken a plenty, but whatever I didn’t spend on those that didn’t take CCs was used to tip out the staff at the Punta Conejo Resort.
 Generally the surf guide’s get most of the tip, a good medium is $100 per person for the trip, Chef around $30-75, Housekeeper’s/security $20-50.
-The guides handle the photo/video package, generally they charge around $100+/person extra for the trip for photos and videos, you will negotiate with them upon arrival.
+The guides handle the photo/video package, generally they charge around $200+/person extra for the trip for photos and videos, you will negotiate with them upon arrival.
 Also, bring a credit card or 2.
 Other extra costs are for booze, massage ($50/30min, $80/hour), laundry services (50 pesos/5items), extra trips like fishing boats ($200-300/5people), etc… Exchange your money beforehand!
 Airport exchange is insane!
 The last one I went to took over 30%!
 Also, there’s nothing at HUX for exchange.
 Find one in a city near you with good rates, or order some from your bank.
 American Savings Bank says it’ll get it for me within 3 business days.

-- First Aid – The resort might have it, but doesn’t hurt to bring some extra stuff.
-We have a doctor coming that will bring suture supplies to sew us up.
+5. First Aid – The resort might have it, but doesn’t hurt to bring some extra stuff.
+We had a doctor come that brought suture supplies to sew us up.

 OPTIONAL

-- Travel Insurance – I usually skip it, but I might consider it this time since we’re far out.
-Not sure yet.
+1. Travel Insurance – I usually skip it, but I considered it.

-- Booze – Might be worth grabbing a plastic bottle for the suitcase beforehand, or try to grab some at the airport.
-I don’t know what they’re going to charge at the resort.
+4. Booze – Might be worth grabbing a plastic bottle for the suitcase beforehand, or try to grab some at the airport.

 Best Routes